 The answer to this one is a little complicated.
 Mothballs can indeed help to get groundhogs out of your yard, but it won’t stop them from returning.
 When you find a burrow entrance on your property, you can pour some mothballs into the entrance.
 This will prevent the groundhog from using that entrance for several weeks while the smell dissipates.

 Unfortunately, simply filling in the hole or throwing more mothballs in occasionally doesn’t keep a groundhog from slipping back into your yard through the fence or from another burrow opening.
 Getting rid of groundhogs with mothballs can be a useful stopgap method if you’re in the process of installing a more groundhog-proof fence in the garden, but should never be considered a full solution.

-There are electronic sprinklers on the market which are motion activated.
+There are electronic sprinklers on the market which are motion activated, such as the popular Orbit Yard Enforcer.
 Stick these in your garden and other key spots.
 When the groundhog gets too close, the sprinkler activates and scares them off.
 As an added bonus, it waters your plants for you.